Learning Markovian Dynamics with Spectral Maps: Applications

 \subsection{M\"uller--Brown Potential}

-As a simple demonstration, we apply spectral map to a dataset consisting of several trajectories of a particle moving in a modified three-state M\"uller--Brown potential [\rsfig{fig:mb}{b}].
-The standard M\"uller--Brown potential is modified by adding a kinetic bottleneck between states B and C~\cite{bonati2023unified} (see the Supplementary Material).
+As a simple demonstration, we apply spectral map to a dataset consisting of trajectories of a particle moving in a modified three-state M\"uller--Brown potential [\rsfig{fig:mb}{b}].
+Following \rref{bonati2023unified}, we modify the standard M\"uller--Brown potential by adding a kinetic bottleneck between states B and C that is mainly responsible for the slowest timescale in the dynamics (see Sec.
+S3 in the Supplementary Material).
 The input variables for the target mappings are the $\bx=(x_1,x_2)$ coordinates of the particle.
 We use the Adam optimizer with a learning rate of $10^{-3}$.
-The dataset consisting of 80 trajectories initiated at random from the three metastable states is split into batches of size 2000.
-The training is carried through 30 epochs.
-The dataset is generated by a Langevin integrator as implemented in PLUMED~\cite{plumed,plumed-nest}, using a temperature of 1, a friction coefficient of 10, and a time step of 0.005.
-We set the fraction of samples used to estimate a neighbor for calculating sample-dependent scale constants to $r=0.4$ [\req{eq:scale}].
+The dataset consisting of 80 trajectories initiated at random from the three metastable states is divided into batches of size 2000.
+The training for $k=3$ is carried through 30 epochs.
+The trajectories are generated by a Langevin integrator as implemented in PLUMED~\cite{plumed,plumed-nest}, using a temperature of 1, a friction coefficient of 10, and a time step of 0.005.
+We set the fraction of neighborhood size used to estimate sample-dependent scale factors to $r=0.5$ (\req{eq:scale}).

 In \rsfig{fig:mb}{c}, we can see that if the $x_1$ variable is used as a CV, the spectral gap is just around $\sigma=0.48$.
 Treating the $x_2$ as a CV results in an improved spectral gap of 0.62, as $x_2$ is slower than $x_1$ and better separates the three states [\rsfig{fig:mb}{d}].
+Note that the CVs shown in \rfig{fig:mb}(c-d) are identity mappings and cannot be maximized.
+They are used as a baseline to calculate the reference values of the spectral gap.
 Using a linear combination of $x_1$ and $x_2$, we can slightly increase the separation between the states [\rsfig{fig:mb}{e}].
-Adding a layer with the ELU activation function to the target mapping [\rsfig{fig:mb}{f}], we get a separation with the two main states A and B closer together and the state C pushed farther away as particle reaching this state must overcome a kinetic bottleneck, clearly showing a slow CV should account for this transition and that, as the transitions between the metastable states A and B are faster, these states should be relatively closer to each other in the reduced representation.
-For additional details and results, see the Supporting Material.
+By adding a hidden layer with the ELU activation function to the target mapping [\rsfig{fig:mb}{f}], we obtain a separation with the main states A and B closer to each other.
+State C is pushed farther away as the particle reaching this state must overcome the kinetic bottleneck.
+This clearly shows that the nonlinear CV captures this slowest transition in the dynamics.
+As the transitions between states A and B are faster, these states are relatively closer to each other in the reduced representation.
+For additional details and results, see the Supplementary Material (Sec.
+S3).